marco262/my_wiki/data/waterdeep/player-s-guide.md

 ## Research

 Forewarned is forearmed.
-The research downtime activity allows a character to de lve into lore concerning a monster, a location, a magic item, or some other particular topic.
+The research downtime activity allows a character to delve into lore concerning a monster, a location, a magic item, or some other particular topic.

 ***Resources.*** Typically, a character needs access to a library or a sage to conduct research.
 Assuming such access is available, conducting research requires one tenday of effort and at least 50 gp spent on materials, bribes, gifts, and other expenses.